LilithTundrus/e621-API-Docs/docs/POSTing-to-e621.md

 ## Notes

+- You must provide the login `form` parameters on **every** POST call you make to the API.
+There is no per-session login system

 - The e621 API does **NOT** use URL parameters when POSTing like it does for GET requests

 - You **must** provide a meaningful User-Agent to the API or your POST request will be denied